lalrochhara/Elysia/README.rst

 ----
 If you find any bugs/issues with the bot you have three options:

-- Create a new issue in our `GitHub <https://github.com/AmanoTeam/Elysia>`__ describing the issue.
+- Create a new issue in our `GitHub <https://github.com/lalrochhara/Elysia>`__ describing the issue.
-- Send the /bug command to `bot's <https://t.me/Elysia>`__ chat describing the issue.
+- Send the /bug command to `bot's <https://t.me/dElysia_Bot>`__ chat describing the issue.
 - If you know how to fix the issue, fork our repo and open up a pull request.

 Translations
 ------------
-Translations should be done in our `Crowdin project <https://crowdin.com/project/Elysia>`__, as Crowdin checks for grammar issues, provides improved context about the string being translated and so on, thus possibly providing better quality translations.
+Translations should be done in our `Localazy project <https://localazy.com/p/famhawite-infosys-multi-lingual-project>`__, as Localazy checks for grammar issues, provides improved context about the string being translated and so on, thus possibly providing better quality translations.
 But you can also submit a pull request if you prefer translating that way.